Xilinx/Vitis_Libraries/quantitative_finance/L2/benchmarks/TreeEngine/README.md

 Overview
 ========
 This is a serial of benchmark based on tree structure using the Xilinx Vitis environment to compare with QuantLib, where the Instrument supports multiple instruments, including swaption, swap, capfloor, callablebond, the Rate Model supports multiple models, including Vasicek, HullWhite, BlackKarasinski, CoxIngersollRoss, ExtendedCoxIngersollRoss, Two-additive-factor gaussian.
-It supports software and hardware emulation as well as running the hardware accelerator on the Alveo U250.
+It supports hardware emulation as well as running the hardware accelerator on the Alveo U250.

 These examples reside in ``L2/benchmarks/TreeEngine`` directory.
 Take `TreeSwaptionEngineHWMOdel` as example, the tutorial bellow provides a step-by-step guide that covers commands for build and runging kernel.